Portulaca umbraticola Kunth

 Portulaca umbraticola subsp. umbraticola, Portulaca coronata, Portulaca denudata, Portulaca lanceolata, Portulaca plano-operculata

-Portulaca umbraticola is an annual or short-lived perennial, up to 10 inches (25 cm) tall, often incorrectly sold under the name of Portulaca oleracea.
-The uncultivated species is usually considered a weed, but it is the hybrid parent to many ornamental Purslanes sold at garden centers.
-The leaves are small, succulent, green and linear to spatulate in shape.
-The stems are fleshy, hairless, often reddish in color and prostrate, ascending or erect.
-The flowers are small, yellow or yellow tipped with red or copper and up to 0.6 inch (1.5 cm) across.
+Portulaca umbraticola is an annual or short-lived perennial often incorrectly sold under the name of Portulaca oleracea.
+The uncultivated species is usually considered a weed, but it is the hybrid parent to many ornamental Purslanes.
+Leaves are small, fleshy, linear to spatulate, and green in color.
+Stems are fleshy, hairless, prostrate, ascending or erect, green, and often reddish.
+It grows up to 10 inches (25 cm) tall.
+Flowers are small, up to 0.6 inches (1.5 cm) across, yellow or yellow-tipped with red or copper.

 It is grown as an annual plant, so it has no USDA hardiness zone.